jon49/child-spaced-repetition/README.md

 This method will attempt an INSERT statement but if the statement fails due to the key already existing, then the statement turns into an UPDATE statement.

 # MVC
 All of your Models, Views, and Controllers will be created in a the `/app` folder (in the respective models, views, and controllers folders).
-Files must follow a specific naming convention in order to be loaded automatically into your pages.
-All models, views, and controllers must be classes named with title-case as follows:
+The framework has an Auto Loading feature which means you won't need to manually include classes that exist in the `/app` folder.
+But in order for it to work files must follow a specific naming convention.
+Each file should have one class and it's class name needs to be title-case as follows:
 ```php
 // Notice the name of the class UserProduct in title-case
 class UserProduct extends Model {
   ...
 }
 ```
-The filename in this case would be `user_product.class.php` where the filename must be the class name (but with underscore case) and must have `.class.php` as it's extension
+The filename must match the class name expect it will need underscore case such as `user_product.class.php`.
+Note the `.class.php` as it's extension.

-## Views & Templates

-Views are how your organize your application's hierarchy of HTML Templates.
-Your views will be located under `/app/views` and you will see the default view there.
-Feel free to make as many views as you need for your project.

-Views make references to Templates which are located under `/app/templates`.
-Templates are PHP files with mostly HTML content and will be loaded by the Views directly (without the Auto Loader) so they do not follow the naming convention we mentioned before.

-The `main.php` template is where you should look first.
-It is the main template that will hold all other templates.
-You will notice a lot of work done here for you, but feel free to modify as needed.

-Views work by nesting `View` objects within each other.
-Each `View` object must contain the path to one template.
-We will learn more about how Controllers use views later in this document.

 ## Routers
 Routes are organized in a file called `/router.php`.
 Routes map URL paths to controllers.
 To map a path, call the `add()` method and pass an HTTP path followed by the path to the controller.
 The following example shows how to setup three paths.